tencentyun/intlcloud-documents/product/管理与支持/政策与规范/国际站文档/Privacy Policy_intl(新版).md

 #### How will we notify you of changes?

-If there are any significant changes to this privacy policy, we will provide a notice on our website.See below at [Changes](https://intl.cloud.tencent.com/document/product/301/17345#.3Cstrong.3Echanges.3C.2Fstrong.3E
+If there are any significant changes to this privacy policy, we will provide a notice on our website.See below at [Updates & Changes](https://intl.cloud.tencent.com/document/product/301/17345#.3Cstrong.3Echanges.3C.2Fstrong.3E
 )  for more information.

 #### Contact Information